Get Involved at McKendree!

 A strong academic record alone is not enough for a student to be successful in college.
 For students to fully develop into excelling members of society, they must also expand their social networks.
 Through their loyalty and dedication to one another, members of Greek organizations often develop lifelong friendships while also often strengthening their characters.

 McKendree University has chartered seven Greek societies: three national and four local.
-McKendree's Greek life provides valued lessons in leadership, program design and development and opportunities to work with others toward a shared goal.
+McKendree's fraternity and sorority life provides valued lessons in leadership, program design and development and opportunities to work with others toward a shared goal.
 Greek organizations also offer educational enhancement and community service.

 Student Government Association